Firearms regulation in Finland: Licensing

 A pistol is considered sub-compact or a "pocket gun" if it fits in a rectangular box of 180 x 130 mm.
 Special legislation applies to these easily concealed firearms and they are not licensed for sporting purposes.
-Some common pistols such as Glock 19 fall under this description, and are therefore generally unavailable to e.g. IPSC shooters in Finland.
+Some common pistols such as Glock 19 Gen 1-5 fall under this description, and are therefore generally unavailable to e.g. IPSC shooters in Finland.